r3wald/espurna-wiki/ArduinoIDE.md

 ```

-These new flash layout refer to a file (eagle.flash.1m0.ld) that does not exist, so we will create that one too.
-It has to be in "<arduino folder>/portable/packages/esp8266/hardware/esp8266/2.3.0/tools/sdk/ld/eagle.flash.1m0.ld" with these contents:
+These new flash layout refer to a file ('**eagle.flash.1m0.ld**') that does not exist, so we will create that one too.
+It has to be in '**\<arduino folder\>/portable/packages/esp8266/hardware/esp8266/2.3.0/tools/sdk/ld/eagle.flash.1m0.ld**' with these contents:

 ```
 /* Flash Split for 1M chips, no SPIFFS */